niranjancroy/chimes-IGNIS/README.md

-This is a github repo of Chimes (https://richings.bitbucket.io/chimes/home.html) developed by Alex Richings which has all the dependencies within.
-Used by Daniel group at UConn for galaxy mock observation studies.
+This is a github repo of Chimes (developed by Alex Richings https://richings.bitbucket.io/chimes/home.html) which has all the dependencies in one place.
+Used by Daniel group at UConn for mock observation studies of simulated galaxies.